 - Dizziness: Chronic anxiety can sometimes make you feel dizzy, which is a condition that may also stem from the ears.
 After all, the ears are typically responsible for your sense of balance (there are these three tubes in your inner ears–look, it sounds crazy, but it’s true).

-- High Blood Pressure: And then there are some ways that anxiety impacts your body in precisely the way you’d expect it to.
+- High Blood Pressure: And then there are some ways that anxiety affects your body in precisely the way you’d expect it to.
 In this case, we’re talking about elevated blood pressure.
 Known medically as hypertension, high blood pressure can have all kinds of negative secondary effects on your body.
-It is (to use a colloquialism) bad news, Dude.
+It is (to use a colloquialism) bad news.
 High blood pressure has also been known to cause hearing loss, dizziness and tinnitus.

 Anxiety and Hearing Loss